Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Results

 \subsection{Stability Evaluation}

 In all the use cases, SHAP values fluctuate significantly across different samples of the same attack class.
-This highlights a possible limitation of statistical XAI: its attributions may be unstable for specific cases, potentially leading to misleading interpretations.
 In contrast, VoTE-XAI provides highly consistent explanations across samples: features identified as critical by VoTE-XAI appear in nearly every explanation for a given attack class.
-More details are in Appendix \ref{sec:AppendixD}.
+More details are in Tables \ref{tab:SHAP_stab} and \ref{tab:Vote_stab}.

 Figure \ref{fig:shap} presents the five features with the highest mean SHAP values for given attack classes (x-axis).
 For each feature, the blue bar shows the mean SHAP value across all samples of that attack class (y-axis).
-The markers above and below the bar denote the maximum and minimum SHAP values observed for that feature, thereby indicating the variability of attributions.
-Low variability implicitly indicates more reliable attribution.
+The markers above and below the bar denote the maximum and minimum SHAP values observed for that feature, thereby indicating the stability of attributions.

+We adopt this visualization for conciseness and readability.
+While standard SHAP plots (e.g., force, waterfall, and beeswarm) are well-suited for analyzing individual predictions or global attribution distributions, they do not scale to class-level analysis and would require hundreds of figures to cover all the samples we studied for all the attack classes.

 Considering the stability of SHAP in the three use cases, we see that SHAP values range from 0 to 8.28 for 5G-NIDD.
 For UDPFlood (Figure \ref{fig:shap_1a}), \textit{Seq} and \textit{Offset} hold the highest importance with moderate variability, while protocol-specific features (e.g., \textit{udp}) are less relevant.
-In DoS attacks (e.g. SYNFlood, Figure \ref{fig:shap_1b}), SHAP shows high variance, often overestimating feature importance, whereas scan-based attacks yield lower variability.
+In DoS attacks (e.g. SYNFlood, Figure \ref{fig:shap_1b}), SHAP shows high variance, whereas scan-based attacks yield higher stability.

 For the MSA use case, SHAP values range from 0 to 2.91.
 Variability is greater than in 5G-NIDD: in both “Bidding down with TAUReject” (Figure \ref{fig:shap_2a}) and “Authentication relay attack” (Figure \ref{fig:shap_2b}), features often receive zero attribution for some instances but higher attribution for others, reflecting low stability.
 In these and the following charts, the features from this dataset are indicated as F1,..., F25 for readability.
-Their full feature names and description appear in Table \ref{tab:features_MSA} (Appendix \ref{sec:AppendixA}).
+Their full feature names and descriptions appear in Table \ref{tab:features_MSA}.